CiscoDevNet/ansible-nae/README.md

 # ansible-nae

+### Cisco NAE has been integrated into Cisco Nexus Dashboard Insights.
+This project will not be developed going forward.
+Please refer to the ND Ansible collection (https://github.com/CiscoDevNet/ansible-nd) for on-going development, support and enhancement requests.

 The ansible-nae project provides an Ansible collection for managing and automating your Cisco NAE environment.
 It consists of a set of modules and roles for performing tasks related to NAE.

 *Note: This collection is not compatible with versions of Ansible before v2.8.*